-Redevelopment or upgrading of existing (training) objects at training sites can be a great starting point from which to start something new.
+Existing (training) objects at training sites can be a great starting point from which to start something new.
 Costs saved by using an existing object can be used for developing more scenarios on the new training object.
-Together with the client SAPHIRE-CTC can visualise the possibilities on location
+On location, the creative possibilities can be examined together with SAPHIRE-CTC.

 Redevelopment existing objects

-There are various ways how an existing (training) object can be put to use for new scenarios.
-Existing objects often offer redevelopment possibilities that in any other situation would not have been feasible.
+There are various ways how an existing (training) object can be used for new scenarios.
+Existing objects often offer possibilities that in any other situation would not have been feasible.

 Upgrading existing objects

 At the training centre of the South Limburg Fire Brigade, there is a training building that has been in use for years.
-In order to make new scenarios possible, the decision was made to upgrade the existing building.
-The upgrade also had to take into account the nuisance of wood smoke for the immediate surroundings.
+To make new scenarios possible, the decision was made to upgrade the existing building.
+The upgrade also had to consider the nuisance of wood smoke for the immediate surroundings.
 The live firebuilding was converted from a wood-fired to a gas-fired building.
 At various places, connections have been made for mobile gas-fired objects, so that there is a greater variety of fireplaces.
 A few points in the rooms have been adapted by placing new walls and doors.
-For the demonstrations and exercises with wood smoke, a new container set-up has been placed, equipped with afterburner technology.
+For the demonstrations and exercises with wood smoke, a new container set-up has been placed, equipped with smoke treatment system.
 The set-up has been approved according to the current laws and regulations.
 The adjustments make the training centre suitable for the coming years.